 Glands in the mouth

-The food after biting, chewing, cutting and grinding into a paste with the help of teeth and the food turns into a fine paste called bolus.
+The food after being cut into small pieces undergoes chewing and grinding with the help of teeth and the food turns into a fine paste called bolus.
 Bolus is slowly engulfed (swallowed) by the action of smooth muscular tube known as food pipe (oesophagus).
-Food pipe runs on the frontal region (visible side) of the neck where one can see the throat movement while the food is being swallowed.
+Food pipe is located just beside the tracheal channel (windpipe) that is closely linked with the respiratory system.
+3 major segments of the oesophagus are oropharynx, nasopharynx and laryngopharynx.
 Oesophagus is a soft elastic pipe-like structure, flexible and active while it senses the food moving along the length of the tube.
-The longitudinal and circular muscles below the mucus layer generates forward and downward movement that will push the food.
-The food at this stage is known as the bolus (small lumps).
-The bolus finally reaches the stomach for further digestion process.
+The longitudinal and circular muscles below the mucus layer generates forward and downward movement that transfers the food into the stomach.

 Stomach is divided into fundus, body and tail with little difference in the thickness and cell types at each level.
 It is a strong and rough muscular pouch made up of many layers.
 As stomach is highly acidic, the inner walls are very thick, elastic and very strong.
-The shape of the human stomach resembles the fruit - pear.
+The shape of the human stomach resembles pear fruit.
 The stomach is the junction between the small intestine and the oesophagus.
 It is acidic in nature because of the secretion of hydrochloric acid (Hcl).
-Hcl, help to kill the bacteria entering through the food.
+Hcl, help to kill the bacteria that enter through the food.
 Hcl also assists in the digestion of proteins by releasing the protein digestion enzymes such as the pepsin.
 Enzymes found in the stomach will bring the complex form of food into simpler units known as amino acids.

-The small intestine is a very long, coiled and elastic structure found in the form of colonic loops.
+The small intestine is a very long, coiled and elastic tube-like canal present in the form of loops called intestinal segments.
 It is continued from the tail end of the stomach to reach till the initial segment of large intestine (ascending colon) where small intestine and the large intestine gets combined with the help of ileocaecal valve.
 Small intestine is supported by many abdominal muscles from outside.
-In adults, the small intestine measures about 7 to 8 meters long.
-The small intestine is divided into duodenum, jejunum, and ileum.
-Intestine is surrounded by many accessory organs such as liver, gallbladder, pancreas and some other glands to assist in the process of digestion.
-The liver is the largest accessory organ, and it is called as the largest than all other glands in the body.
-The liver is a vital organ help in removing the toxins out of the body through detoxification process.
-Small intestine help in the digestion of carbohydrates, fats, vitamins, and minerals.
+In adults, the small intestine measures about 7 to 8 meters long and it is divided into 3 major segments ;duodenum, jejunum, and ileum.
+Our intestine is surrounded by a number of accessory organs such as liver, gallbladder, pancreas as well as many intestinal glands that assist in the process of digestion.
+The liver is the largest accessory organ, and it is one of the vital organs essential for detoxifying our body system.
+It is also important to store fat-soluble vitamins A,D,E and K. Liver helps in the digestion of carbohydrates, fats, vitamins, and minerals.
 Our intestine has many finger-like projections called villus.
 Villus has a rich blood supply through tiny capillaries that help in absorbing the simpler nutrients .
 The undigested or partly digested food moves into the large intestine with the help of peristalsis.

 The large intestine is a wider and shorter part of the intestine measures about 1.5 meters.
-After the digestion of food in the small intestine, the food enters into the large intestine where undigested food and salt get further processed and the remaining waste material is passed onto the rectum and anus in the form of faecal matter.
+After the digestion of food in the small intestine, the food enters into the large intestine where undigested food and salt undergoes further processing and the residual waste material is passed on to the rectum and anus where wastes are excreted in the form of faecal matter.

 Physiology of digestion

 Digestion is a continuous process in which different nutrients (carbohydrates, proteins, lipids/fats, vitamins, and minerals.) undergo digestion and absorption at different segments of the gut.
-Digestion of carbohydrates- simple starch, begins in the buccal cavity with the help of salivary juice containing salivary amylase (enzyme).
+Digestion of carbohydrates- simple starch, begins in the buccal cavity with the help of salivary juice that contains salivary amylase (enzyme).
 The digestion and partial absorption of protein take place in the stomach.
-As the food moves into the small intestine, bile juice and the pancreatic juices come in contact to help further digestion of food.
+As the food moves into the small intestine, bile juice and the pancreatic juices come in contact to help in further digestion of food.
 The bile juice is secreted from the liver and gall bladder whereas the pancreatic juice is released by the pancreas.
-These juices are released into the duodenum of the small intestine through pipe-like structures called bile duct.
-The small intestine is the segment where the majority of digestion and absorption process gets completed.
-The digested, simple units of food will enter the villus of the small intestine which in turn move the simple form of digested nutrients into the bloodstream.
+These juices are released into the duodenum ; first segment of the small intestine.
+Bile juices are released through pipe-like structures called bile duct.
+The small intestine is the segment where the majority of digestion and absorption is completed.
+The digested, simple units of food will enter the villus of the small intestine which aid in the transfer of nutrients into the bloodstream.
 In the large intestine, the majority of water and some salts are absorbed.
-After the digestion in the large intestine, the remaining waste products are transferred into the rectum and anus - found at the distal part of the intestine.
+After the digestion in the large intestine, the leftover waste products are transferred into the rectum and anus - found at the distal part of the intestine.

 Once the nutrients enter the bloodstream, cellular metabolism begins.
-Inside the cytoplasm of each cell, nutrients are converted into ATP.
-ATP (Adenosine triphosphate) is the chemical name given to energy in our body.
-It helps in carrying out all our day to day chores by releasing essential energy.
-The process of respiration is used to make an ATP molecule from ADP and inorganic Phosphate.
-Endothermic processes in the cell then use this ATP to drive the reactions.
+Inside the cytoplasm of each cell, nutrients are converted into ATP (Adenosine triphosphate) ;the chemical name given to energy in our body.
+ATPs release energy necessary for all our day-to-day chores .
+The formation of ATP is mediated by the process of respiration in th epresence of ADP and inorganic Phosphate.
+The endothermic processes in the cell then use this ATP to drive the reactions.
 When the terminal phosphate linkage in ATP is broken using water, the energy equivalent to 30.5 kJ/mol is released along with carbon dioxide.
 The carbon dioxide released after the metabolism enters the veins to reach the heart.
 Our lungs recieves the carbondioxide rich blood to purify.